 Artificial stucco can be, and more often than not is, a problematic exterior cladding.
-We have inspected hundreds of houses with this material and have yet to find a single one that does not have significant moisture intrusion issues.
+I have inspected hundreds of houses with this material and have yet to find a single one that does not have significant moisture intrusion issues.
 Even the National Association of Homebuilders, normally a champion of anything in the residential construction arena, has dubbed the material as inherently defective.

 EIFS, or Exterior Insulated Finishing Systems, (sometimes referred to as “synthetic stucco”) are wall systems that incorporate insulation with the exterior cladding and were invented in Europe after 1947.
 German engineers formulated a variety of materials utilizing polymer chemistry around the same time.
 These modern materials were based on plastics technology and were soon brought together to form what is known as an EIFS wall system.